-It’s primarily white that is basic here, so you need to see if that primary color is from your True Summer palette.
+It’s primarily white which is basic here, so you need to see if that primary color is from your True Summer palette.

-You might still go for low-level contrast, which would right for you.
+You might still go for low-level contrast, which would be right for you.
 However, there is always a solution for you if you didn’t find anything from this guide.

 When you put something like a pearl necklace on your neck, you create a rough separation between the “wrong” color of your skin and the necklace.

 So I create a cut between the color and my face with a pearl necklace that perfectly fits my skin.
-So the jewelry is the first color reflector near my face.
+So the jewellery is the first color reflector near my face.